sarkershantonu/sarkershantonu.github.io/notes/Allure2-annotations.md

 Parameters : String to link issue tracker's original issue link Example :

 ### @Issues :

+This is same as @Issue but with multiple entry.
+That means, this allows multiple Issue link attached with a test class/method

+Scope Of Use : Methods & Classes.

+Parameters : Arrays of Issue

+Example :

 ### @Lead :
 ### @Link :
 ### @Links :